x1ao4/edition-manager-for-plex/README.md

    ```

 #### Usage
-With edition-manager-for-plex, you can write edition information as well as remove it.
+With EMP, you can write edition information as well as remove it.
 Since Docker automatically starts all containers within the stack upon stack initialization, the functions for writing and removing need to be deployed separately.
 First, deploy `edition-manager-for-plex` to write edition information, then deploy `edition-manager-for-plex-reset` when needed to remove edition information (upon deployment, it will immediately execute a `reset editions for all movies` once.
 You can also use `docker-compose up --no-start` to deploy this container, which will not run immediately after deployment; start the container only when needed).

 - edition-manager-for-plex